FredDeschenes/prm-fish/README.md

 - Works on fish (who would have thought?)
 - Project files are saved in ```~/.prm-fish/``` instead of ```~/.prm/```
 - Project scripts directory can be set with ```PRM_FISH_DIR``` instead of ```PRM_DIR``` (shell will need to be restarted for change to take effect)
+- Specyfing aditional arguments to 'start' does not work

 Feel free to report any other differences in the [issue tracker](../../issues/).